 The Time it Takes to Shred

-Between the two shredding methods, strip-cut shredders are a little faster than cross-cut shredders because there is only one set of blades for the documents to pass through.
-However, if you purchase a low-end strip-cut shredder you won’t be able to pass as many sheets of paper at a time into the teeth, which will increase the overall time spent feeding papers through your shredder.
+Between the two shredding methods, strip-cut shredders are a little faster than cross-cut shredders.
+There is only one set of blades for the documents to pass through.
+However, if you purchase a low-end strip-cut shredder you won’t be able to pass as many sheets of paper at a time into the teeth.
+This will increase the overall time spent feeding papers through your shredder.

-If you purchase your own cross-cut shredder the machine will work a little slower than many strip-cut shredders, but you will usually be able to feed more paperwork into the teeth at a time, reducing the total amount of time it takes to shred.
+If you purchase your own cross-cut shredder the machine will work a little slower than many strip-cut shredders.
+You will usually be able to feed more paperwork into the teeth at a time, reducing the total amount of time it takes to shred.